 Guidelines.
 If you wish to release information for immediate public consumption, consider contacting one of the news organizations with a SecureDrop site.
 As social scientists, our goal is to understand and ameliorate the greatest challenges that afflict human societies, using the most scientifically rigorous procedures, no matter how long it takes.
 The legal rules and regulations governing us, and all university academics, are substantially more restrictive than those of news outlets, private companies, government agencies, and other organizations.
 Please do not hack systems for the purpose of obtaining data unlawfully; we also cannot offer compensation for what you share with us but, if you do share information with us, you may contribute to the creation of considerable social good, which could benefit everyone.

 A Note to Journalists.
 If you come across confidential data, we'd love to have a conversation about extending the impact of your work.
-While you seek to breaking new now, we aim to generate scientific knowledge over the long term.
+While you seek to break news now, we aim to generate scientific knowledge over the long term.
 Sharing data with us will enable you to contribute to both the short and long term -- without hurting your own goals.
-In fact, we are legally prohibited from giving informative data to your competitors, or anyone else, or from scooping you on (or even writing about) the subjects journalists emphasize.
+In fact, we are legally prohibited from giving informative data to your competitors, or anyone else, or from scooping you on (or even writing about) many subjects journalists emphasize.
 We also have a long history of dealing appropriately with highly sensitive data, working closely with journalists, and developing novel methods to generate insights from complicated data that we can share with, or develop for, you.
 We can also of course provide you access to our scholarly findings.

 Who We Are.
 Our project is hosted at Harvard University's Institute for Quantitative Social Science (IQSS), which has long been at the forefront of research using sensitive, large-scale data to create public good.
 We reverse engineered Chinese government censorship and fabrication of social media posts and helped allow privacy-protected researcher access to Facebook data.
 IQSS' Privacy Insights Project designs technology for protecting the privacy of individuals and groups in research data, and our international, open source Dataverse project now manages the largest collection of social science research data in the world.
 Our team includes Aaron Kaufman, Assistant Professor of Political Science, New York University Abu Dhabi (IQSS affiliate and recent Harvard graduate); Gary King, Albert J Weatherhead III University Professor, and Director of IQSS; Zagreb Mukerjee, Research Data Scientist, IQSS, Harvard University; Zach Wehrwein, Doctoral Student in Sociology, Harvard University.